wjdob/BCR-Headless/README.md

 `Prepare Components` downloads the manifest, chooses the best matching ABI, verifies the package when checksums are available, and installs the CLI plus the selected model set.

+As an option, you may feed your own Whisper.cpp binaries or Whisper/TinyDiarize model URLs in the Transcriber configuration.

 ## Versioning